 In the case of the stabilisation scenario of RCP3DP, the climate of Switzerland would experience less significant change over the coming decades.
 Up to the end of the 21st century, this scenario predicts an average annual rise in temperature by 1.2-1.8 °C, which is similar to the degree of warming which occurred between 1864 and 2010.
 An 8-10% reduction in summer precipitation can be expected.

 Extreme climatic events

 It can be assumed that there will be more frequent, more intense and longer-lasting periods of hot weather and heat waves in summer, whilst the number of cold winter days and nights looks set to decrease.
 Whilst projections of the frequency and intensity of precipitation events are hampered by greater levels of uncertainty, the possibility of substantial changes occurring cannot be ruled out.
 Moreover, we can expect a shift from snow to a greater amount rain, which would increase the risk of flooding, particularly in low-lying areas.
 At the moment, it is not possible to make sound predictions about changes in the occurrence of gales and highly complex weather events such as hail or tornadoes.

 New projections for Swiss Climate Change Scenarios

-New climate change scenarios have been generated for CH2018, based on the most recent simulations for climate across Europe, and drawing on the latest scientific knowledge.
-The new scenarios will be published in 2018 and replace the scenarios currently in use which were generated in 2011.
+New climate change scenarios are currently being generated based on the most recent simulations for climate across Europe, and drawing on the latest scientific knowledge.
+The new scenarios (“CH2018 scenarios”) will be published in 2018 and replace the scenarios currently in use which were generated in 2011.